aymanalqadhi/Willow/README.md

 When pertaining to scope: Anything outside of a file has a flag of external, if the flag is external, then the scope is in universal scope.
-Anything inside of a file has a flag of internal, which sets the external to null, and is in the global scope.
+Anything inside of a file has a flag of internal, if the flag is internal,then it is in the global scope.
 Anything inside of a function is in the local scope.